 The title character has had an interesting evolution.
 He’s already a cultural crossover success.
 He was introduced in 2016 in Marvel’s well-received “Avengers: Civil War” in 2016, where he appeared alongside other superheroes, such as “Iron Man,” “Spiderman” and “Captain America.”
 But Black Twitter, and beyond, had been champing at the bit for him to not only leave the comic book pages and reach the silver screen, but to become the central focus of a film.
 And it’s happening at the perfect time.

-It was hard to balance the pride of his accomplishments -- helping steer the country away from a potential depression; securing health reform (something no president before him could accomplish) getting Osama bin Laden
+It was hard to balance the pride of his accomplishments – helping steer the country away from a potential depression; securing health reform (something no president before him could accomplish) getting Osama bin Laden; and saving the domestic auto industry – with bleaker realities that included a stubborn inequality, a controversial drone war that may have caused as much harm as it prevented, and racial imbalances that barely budged.

 Barack Obama is rightly praised and scrutinized.
 He’s human and was charged with making the best of the bad choices every president is faced with.
 He represented the best of us on the biggest stage and succeeded against enormous odds and did it with honor and class.
 To have him replaced by Donald Trump, a man who spent five years arguing that the nation’s first black president wasn’t fully American, was nearly as deflating as Obama’s election was inspiring.